BayAreaMetro/travel-model-two-networks/notebooks/pipeline/Readme.md

 #### [step6a_conflate_gtfs_shape_to_shst.py](step6a_conflate_gtfs_shape_to_shst.py)
 Conflate the shapes from transit GTFS to SharedStreets roadway links.
+Skip with a warning if a GTFS feed doesn't contain the 'shapes.txt' file.

 * Input: `[INPUT_DATA_DIR]/step6_gtfs/2015_input/[gtfs_name]/shapes.txt`, GTFS shape data represented by lat/lon of points along the shape.